abhinit75/mentions-app-server/README.md

 1. This textbook will retrieve mentions from the elastic search db
 2. Employees should highlight red and customers should highlight blue
 3. When suggesting, name should have customer or employee label

+# How to test

+For the purposes of testing this application with limited data: